 “With my shared experience on the Youth Advisory Board my goal is to use the knowledge gained to advocate for myself and others.”

-Alisa is a sophomore and she has been able to let others know that there are options and people willing to open arms for those in need.
-Her SAVE Promise Club provides a safe place for all and she has been instrumental with implementing yoga sessions at her school for interested students to engage.
+Alisa is a junior, able to let others know that there are options and people willing to open arms for those in need.
+Her SAVE Promise Club provides a safe place for all and she has been instrumental with implementing opportunities for everyone in her school to participate in volunteering.